 Measures to prevent child-on-child abuse and the response to incidents of such abuse j) Banned items within the school.
+The list of which can be found in this document.

 Within the Pre-Prep the Head is the named practitioner responsible for behaviour management.
 Within the Prep School it is the Deputy Head Pastoral.